scherersoftware/cake-app-template/README.md

 Next, setup your database.
 We're using cakephp/migrations for that:

-**Attention**: If you're using a MySQL Version before 5.7, the `ModelHistory.Migration` will fail, due to not supported datatypes.
-As a workaround, please use the `schema.sql`, located at `vendor\codekanzlei\cake-model-history\config` instead.

 `$ bin/cake migrations migrate`

 Also run the migrations from Josegonzalez/CakeQueuesadilla, as we use this plugin to send out the restore password emails.